murtaugh/MTG-Lands-Pile/index.md

 Before the game begins, each player may set aside any number of basic lands from their deck as their **Lands Pile**, then shuffles it face-down.
 (Normal deckbuilding rules apply.)
 Opponents may cut the Lands Pile after it is shuffled.

-[**Important question**: This is meant for casual games, but do we need to determine whether or not a player hasn't mistakenly included a non-basic land in their Lands Pile?]
+> **Important question:** This is meant for casual games, but do we need to determine whether or not a player hasn't mistakenly included a non-basic land in their Lands Pile?

 Only cards with the basic supertype may be in the Lands Pile.
 This includes Snow-Covered basics and Wastes.